 When you go trekking, leather boots are the best.
 Just ensure they’re well-covered in dubbin to lock out water.
 Opting for fabric boots will get you in trouble once you’re drenched in the rain.

-Make sure the boots you choose have proper ankle support and possess a stiff midsole to prevent getting bent too much.
+Ensure the boots you choose have proper ankle support and a stiff midsole to prevent getting bent too much.

 Camp footwear